56quarters/avalonms/doc/source/installation.rst

 configurations.

-These instructions are based on a machine running Debian Linux, but they should be applicable to any UNIX-like operating system.
+These instructions are based on a machine running Debian Linux, but they should be applicable to any UNIX-like operating system (with a few modifications).

 Installing Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~